 If you only have a Post Office Card Account, your Work Coach at the Jobcentre may encourage you to open a bank account or credit union account which will allows you to both make and receive automated payments.

 If you don’t have access to a standard bank account, a fee-free basic bank account can make it much easier to manage your money.
-These accounts don’t have an overdraft facility, so you won’t be able to get into debt by spending more than you have.
+These accounts do not have an overdraft facility, so you will not be able to get into debt by spending more than you have.